EpicCash/epic-payment-processor/README.md

 The required parts (Epic address, Invoice #, Amount) can be generated from a merchant's POS system with minor coding and present the info as a QRcode for the Epic Pay Wallet to scan and process (like my epipay.epic.tech but fully automated).
 More POS code would be needed to query the Epic wallet to confirm the transaction amount was received in order to settle the Invoice and mark as paid.

-For Epic Pay, the 'Pay' button feature should be fairly quick and easy since it already has the component parts working:
-Scan QRcode
+## Epic Pay Mobile Wallet 'Pay' Button

+For Epic Pay, the following steps are required to process a payment:

-Parse string into 3 data elements by delimeter (*) EPIC address * Invoice Number * Amount
+* Parse string into 3 data elements by delimeter (*)
+* Epic Receive address * Invoice Number * Amount
-Calculate fiat value of amount and append to Invoice/Memo Jump to Send page
+* Calculate fiat currency value of amount and append to Invoice/Memo
+* Jump to Send page
-Autofill the Send Address, On-Chain Memo, Amount
+* Autofill the Send Address, On-Chain Memo, Amount

 ## Using epipay at epic.tech for Payment QRcodes